Home Rest Holidays Easter holiday: traditions, rituals, celebrations, recipes

 pasha (1)

-How to choose the date of Easter
+How is the date of Easter chosen?

 How to calculate the date of Easter